Bulk contact import

 Important

-In case you run into any failed tasks, just click the failed task tile and you can edit any failed contact imports to correct the errors (error information is displayed on screen) and retry the failed tasks.
+If you run into any failed tasks, just click the failed task tile and you can edit any failed contact imports to correct the errors (error information is displayed on screen) and retry the failed tasks.

 9